content-left-bg.png

 Overview

-Section 107 (1)(b) of the PS Act contains provisions for the chief executive (or delegated officer) to retire a public service employee from the public service where:
+Section 107 (1)(b) of the PS Act contains provisions for the chief executive (or delegated officer) to retire a public sector employee from the public service where:

-Directive 10/20 Independent Medical Examinations (IME Directive), the Public Service Commission’s Managing employee health, safety and wellbeing – independent medical examinations guideline (IME guideline) and state and federal anti-discrimination laws contain further requirements for ill health retirement, including:
+Directive 04/24 Independent medical examinations (IME Directive), the Public Service Commission’s Supporting employees affected by illness and disability: a practical guide to independent medical examinations for the Queensland public sector (IME guideline) and state and federal anti-discrimination laws contain further requirements for ill health retirement, including:

 This procedure does not include the process to direct an employee for an independent medical examination under Chapter 3, Part 8 Division 5 of the PS Act or reasonable adjustment.